igloo-project/igloo-doc/source/usage/database/flyway.rst

 .. contents:: :local:

-Igloo and the basic application are able to use Flyway for handling your data upgrades.
+Igloo and the basic application are using Flyway for handling your data upgrades.

 Activate Flyway's Spring profile
 --------------------------------

-.. note:: Flyway is already enabled on recent basic-application generated projects.

 First of all, you need to activate Flyway's Spring profile.
-To do so, just modify this line to add flyway in the file **development.properties**  :
+To do so, just modify this line to add flyway in the file ``development.properties``  :

 .. code-block:: bash